 With Teachable, you can very easily make your existing members affiliate for your site.
 To do that, go to Admin -> Users and select the user you want to make an affiliate.

-After that, turn the toggle on and set a commission % in the box and click on the ‘Save’ button.
+After that, turn the toggle on and set a commission percentage in the box and click on the ‘Save’ button.

-Membership sites can be incredibly powerful.
+As you can see, membership sites can be incredibly powerful.
 They’re a great way to build a recurring revenue stream for your business and also establish a loyal fan base.
 Teachable already can help you build that online course foundation, but it is also great platform for building membership sites.

 If you already have a membership site on Teachable, please share your top tips for creating and running memberships in the comments below.